-Satisfaction amongst residents who are connected to our wastewater systems remains at a high level (94%) and the level of complaints about odour, system faults and blockages have been at a low level.
-There was a low level of wastewater overflows as a result of a rain fall events, however, there were six wastewater overflows from our network into waterways where warning public health signs were erected.
+Satisfaction amongst residents who are connected to our wastewater systems remains at a high level (94%) and the level of complaints about odour, system faults, blockages and Council's response to them have been at a low level.
+There was a low level of wastewater overflows that did not occur as a result of a rain fall events, however, there were six wastewater overflows from our network into waterways where warning public health signs were erected.